Verlag der Buchhandlung Walther Konig, 2019

 “I don’t want to exhibit something to someone, but rather the reverse: to exhibit someone to something.” - Pierre Huyghe

 This book not only provides an in-depth analysis of the solo exhibition at the Serpentine Gallery but also includes important works created after 2010, covering nearly a decade.
 Among them is Untilled, presented by Huyghe at Documenta in Kassel in 2012, which focuses on the dynamic developments between humans and non-humans under the element of time.
-This work includes a head sculpture covered by a swarm of bees, plants, insects, and a dog with a pink leg.
-These elements are not fixed or unchanging within the work, but instead develop, grow, and influence one another over time, presenting a constantly transforming, life-filled state.
+This work features a head sculpture covered by a swarm of bees, plants, insects, and a dog with a pink leg.
+These elements are not fixed or unchanging within the work, but instead evolve, grow, and influence one another over time, presenting a constantly transforming, vibrant state.